 The two most important rules of the seesaw technique

-The most important rule of self-reinforcement coaching with the seesaw technique is to pick out only one concrete personal action in a certain situation!
-This action is the pivotal point to which the complete coaching refers.
+the complete coaching refers.
 It should be something where one has behaved as one wish to be as a human out of the deepest hearts (towards-action) - not as we believe we ought to be.
-Since the focus on a specific action is so important, the action may often be explicitly repeated in the course of the coaching.
+Since the

 And now the concrete instructions: